rainonej/rock_paper_scissors/README.md

 The new goal of this project is to

+[+] Fix the old code so that it works, isn't as heavy, and looks nicer [+] Create save files for individual players
+[ ] Find a nice way to work with the elements of the rock, paper, scissors game.
+Maybe make the elements a subclass or a seperate class.
+Or make a successor function.
-[+] Fix the old code so that it works, isn't as heavy, and looks nicer [ ] Create an AI which can predict human behavior of rock, paper, scissors [ ] Create a Graphical User Interface for the game
+[ ] Create an AI which can predict human behavior of rock, paper, scissors [ ] Create a Graphical User Interface for the game